euroscipy/euroscipy_proceedings/papers/mikael_mortensen/mikael_mortensen.rst

     # Usage
     N = 200
-    U = zeros((3, N, N, N))
+    U = numpy.zeros((3, N, N, N))
-    W = zeros((3, N, N, N))
+    W = numpy.zeros((3, N, N, N))
-    F = zeros((3, N, N, N))
+    F = numpyzeros((3, N, N, N))
     F = cross(U, W, F)

 The cross product actually makes 6 calls to the multiply ufunc, 3 to subtract, and also requires temporary arrays for storage.
 Each ufunc loops over the entire computational mesh and as such it is not unexpected that the computation of the cross product becomes a bottleneck.
 The built-in `numpy.cross` (shown in the cross code listing) uses ufuncs as well and runs approximately as fast as the code shown.
-Moving this routine to numba or cython we can hardcode the loop over the mesh just once and speed-up is approximately a factor 5.
-A numba implementation is shown below
+Moving this routine to Numba or Cython we can hardcode the loop over the mesh just once and speed-up is approximately a factor of 5.
+A Numba implementation is shown below

 .. code-block:: python